MS. Arab. b. 10 (Bodleian Library, Oxford University)

 Bought from T. Bahrami, July 1948.

-In order to preserve this rare and fragile artefact, access to it is restricted, and readers are asked to work from reproductions and published descriptions as far as possible.
-To apply to see the original, please send a message to email@example.com, outlining the subject of your research, the importance of this item to that research, and the resources you have already consulted.
+In order to protect and preserve this artefact, access to it is restricted, and readers are asked to work from reproductions and published descriptions as far as possible.
+If you require access to the original, please submit your request through the Bodleian Archives and Manuscripts Request service.
+When your request is received, you will be asked to provide further information outlining the subject of your research, the importance of this item to that research, and the resources you have already consulted.
+Your application will then be considered by our curatorial staff.
 Entry to read in the Library is permitted only on presentation of a valid reader's card (for admissions procedures contact Bodleian Admissions).

 Funding of Cataloguing